Foodle Club

 Ingredients for Beef Vegetable Soup

-I like to make a huge potful of this beef vegetable soup, eat half for one meal and freeze the rest for another day.
+I love it when winter comes around because I make a huge potful of this beef vegetable soup, eat half for one meal and freeze the rest for another day.
 I normally just let it cool, pour it into a suitable freezer-friendly container, and pop it in the freezer.

 The ingredients below will easily feed 4 hungry people as a complete meal, with enough left over for a second meal.
 If you want to make a smaller portion halve the quantities.